wunderio/WunderTools/docs/provisioning.md

 Provisioning Servers
 ====================

 This project uses UpCloud server provisioning with ansible.
-The servers are deployed using a central Upcloud Account.
+The servers are deployed using the central or personal UpCloud account.
+This account needs to have the api-connections enabled in UpCloud dashboard.

 In order to use it you need to export username and password for ansible as `UPCLOUD_API_USER` and `UPCLOUD_API_PASSWD`.

 This is easiest to do with `lpass` lastpass cli helper.
 You can install it from https://github.com/lastpass/lastpass-cli.